juju/juju-gui-charm/README.md

             - 443/tcp
             public-address: ec2-www-xxx-yyy-zzz.compute-1.amazonaws.com

-That tells me I can go to the public-address in my browser via HTTPS (https://ec2-www-xxx-yyy-zzz.compute-1.amazonaws.com/ in this example), and start configuring the rest of Juju with the GUI.
+That means you can go to the public-address in my browser via HTTPS (https://ec2-www-xxx-yyy-zzz.compute-1.amazonaws.com/ in this example), and start configuring the rest of Juju with the GUI.
 You should see a similar web address.
 Accessing the GUI via HTTP will redirect to using HTTPS.